huggingface/transformers/docs/source/task_summary.rst

     >>> tokenizer = AutoTokenizer.from_pretrained("gpt2")
     >>> model = AutoModelWithLMHead.from_pretrained("gpt2")

-    >>> sequence = f"Hugging Face is based in DUMBO, New York City, and "
+    >>> sequence = f"Hugging Face is based in DUMBO, New York City, and"

     >>> input_ids = tokenizer.encode(sequence, return_tensors="pt")